whatyouhide/whatyouhide.github.io/content/posts/2015-12-05-using-c-from-elixir-with-nifs/index.md

 <!-- more -->

 Note that if we want to use C bindings (i.e., we want to interface with an existing C program), then NIFs are not our only choice.
 Erlang has other ways to do foreign-function interface in order to talk to other languages.
-One example is ports; Sasa Juric wrote an excellent [blog post][sasa-juric-ports] about ports if you want to know more about them.
+One example is ports; Saša Jurić wrote an excellent [blog post][sasa-juric-ports] about ports if you want to know more about them.

 Here, we'll take a look at all-things-NIFs.
 First, we'll see how to write simple NIFs that perform calculations; then, we'll see how to use those NIFs from Elixir.
 Later on, we will see how to interface with existing C bindings from NIFs.
 Finally, we'll see how to integrate the C compilation step into the compilation of our Elixir code.

 Most of the things I'll talk about here can be read in more detail in the Erlang [documentation for the `erl_nif` C library][erl-nif-docs].

-The things discussed in this article apply both to Erlang as well as Elixir with minimal tweaking.
+The things discussed in this article apply both to Erlang and Elixir with minimal tweaking.
 I'll show all my examples in Elixir, but I'll refer to Erlang and Elixir indifferently.

 ## Canonical NIF warning